-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies (continued) • Laboratory tests When in-network: prior authorization is required for genetic testing and analysis. \$15 copay \$0 copay for Protime testing \$0 copay for A1c testing 20% coinsurance for genetic testing 50% coinsurance Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies (continued) • Laboratory tests When in-network: prior authorization may be required for some laboratory tests including genetic testing and analysis. \$15 copay \$0 copay for Protime testing \$0 copay for A1c testing 50% coinsurance 20% coinsurance for genetic testing Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. \$0 copay 50% coinsurance Other outpatient diagnostic tests \$15 copay 50% coinsurance Sleep studies 20% coinsurance 50% coinsurance Advanced/complex imaging When in-network: prior authorization is required for advanced/complex imaging such as: CT Scan, MRI, PET Scan, Nuclear Test.
-CT Scan: \$225 copay MRI: \$310 copay PET Scan: \$310 copay Nuclear Test: \$225 copay 50% coinsurance
+All other components of blood are covered beginning with the first pint used. \$0 copay 50% coinsurance • Other outpatient diagnostic tests For additional mammogram benefits, see Breast cancer screening (mammograms). \$15 copay 50% coinsurance Sleep studies 20% coinsurance 50% coinsurance • Advanced/complex imaging When in-network: prior authorization is required for advanced/complex imaging such as: CT Scan, MRI, PET Scan, Nuclear Test.
+CT Scan: \$225 copay MRI: \$310 copay PET Scan: \$310 copay Nuclear Test: \$225 copay 50% coinsurance Outpatient hospital observation No prior authorization required.
+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$410 copay 50% coinsurance